How Torrenting Works

 The software features a very sensitive and reliable kill switch and the company is based in Panama, which is one of the premium locations for VPNs for torrenting.
 NordVPN also offers a SmartDNS service and even works with Netflix.

 CyberGhost is an excellent VPN service for torrenting recently acquired by Crossrider.
 The company is based in Romania, which is an excellent location for VPN users, guaranteeing no government spying.

 The company allows P2P filesharing and features dedicated torrenting servers.
 It has a strict no logging policy, but it’s not like the Romanian authorities would ask it to hand user data over anyway.

-CyberGhost supports OpenVPN, IKEv2, PPTP, and L2TP/IPsec connection protocols and encrypts your traffic with AES-256 encryption.
+CyberGhost supports OpenVPN, WireGuard and IKEv2 connection protocols and encrypts your traffic with AES-256 encryption.

 CyberGhost also works in China, isn’t blocked by Netflix, and can be installed on Amazon Firestick or used with Kodi.